stratisMarkou/random-walks/content/prob-intro/ch2/content.md

 \mathbb{P}(X = k) = {k - 1 \choose n - 1} p^n q^{k - n} & \text{ for } k = n, n + 1, n + 2, ...
 \end{align}$$

 The number of i.i.d. coin tosses up to and including the $n^{th}$ success is distributed according to the negative binomial distribution.
-To see this, consider that a sequence of trials up to the $n^{th}$ success contains $n$ successes and $k - n$ failures, so the probability of obtaining that particular sequence is $p^nq^{k - n}$.
-To count the number of all possible sequences with $k - n$ failures and $n$ successes, consider that the last trial must be a success.
+To see this , consider that a sequence of trials up to the $n^{th}$ success contains $n$ successes and $k - n$ failures, so the probability of obtaining that particular sequence is $p^nq^{k - n}$.
+To count the number of all possible
+    sequences with $k - n$ failures and $n$ successes, consider that the last trial must be a success.
 That leaves us with $k - 1$ choose $n - 1$ ways to rearrange the remaining successes and failures, arriving at the final expression.

+Note also that from the definition of this distribution, if $X_1, X_2, ..., X_n$ are geometrically distributed with parameter $p$, then $X = X_1 + X_2
+ + ... + X_n$ is negative-binomially distributed with parameters $n$ and $p$.

 ## Expectations